 This is real data from actual clients.

 WhatConverts showed that Michelle is in trouble; Organic generated 5.6 times more leads than paid search.

 - Search Organic generated 50 leads (19 calls, 31 forms) in the past 30 days.

 - Search Paid (AdWords) had generated 9 leads (3 call, 6 forms) in the past 30 days.

-“I do have good news for you!
-Your Adwords campaign is doing much better than you thought.
-When we applied value to the leads, we found out that even though your Adwords campaign has a lot less leads than Organic search, both search results have similar value.”
+She was able to tell her client, “Your Adwords campaign is doing much better than you thought.
+When we applied value to the leads, we found out that even though your Adwords campaign has a lot fewer leads than Organic search, both types of search results have similar value.”